 Print and export a summary to use in your appraisal

 - Reported prevalence varies greatly between studies.

-- Most studies agree that hot flushes and night sweats substantially increase in frequency and severity during the menopausal transition.
+- Hot flushes and night sweats substantially increase in frequency and severity during the menopausal transition.

-- These symptoms are experienced by 70-80% of menopausal women.
+- These symptoms are experienced by around 80% of menopausal women.

 - They are most common in the first year following the last menstruation.

-- Most women (90%) manage symptoms without seeking professional advice.
+- Most women are thought to try to manage their symptoms without seeking professional advice.

 - They tend to be more severe in women of low body weight, those who take little or no exercise and those who smoke cigarettes.

 - There is variation in frequency and duration between different races.
 Japanese women seem to have a particularly low incidence of hot flushes.
 In the USA, women of Afro-Caribbean origin have been shown to have flushes which last for more years than those of white women.

 - An abrupt or early menopause causes more severe symptoms.
 Thus, surgical oophorectomy or its equivalent induced with chemotherapy, radiation or drugs produces more pronounced symptoms than a natural menopause.